jamesjoshuahill/rspec3-talk/README.md

 In my second tech talk at [globaldev] I demonstrated some new features in RSpec 3 that could improve your specs: verifying doubles, composable matchers and test spies.

 For the slides and video please visit my [blog].
-You can review the [commit history] manually, or follow these steps:
+You can review the [commit history] manually, or follow the steps to see verifying doubles in action:

 1. [Set up examples for talk].
 2. [Make a breaking change].
 Note: the specs still pass because they use normal doubles.